Changes to KS2 SATs in 2022: what parents need to know

 KS2 SATs in Year 6

-At the end of Year 6, children usually sit tests in:
+At the end of Year 6, children in England sit tests in:

 - Grammar, punctuation and spelling (GPS)